geraldcalderonofficial/bpsu-iemerch-shop/README.md

-# BPSU Industrial Engineering Merch Shop
+# Industrial Engineering Merch Shop
   A BSIE students merch online shop including shirts, bags, etc. for all enrolled IE students.

   It can be provided upon request/view in my localhost.